sczhou/CodeFormer/README.md

 ### Acknowledgement

 This project is based on [BasicSR](https://github.com/XPixelGroup/BasicSR).
 We also borrow some codes from [Unleashing Transformers](https://github.com/samb-t/unleashing-transformers), [YOLOv5-face](https://github.com/deepcam-cn/yolov5-face), and [FaceXLib](https://github.com/xinntao/facexlib).
+Thanks for their awesome works.

 ### Contact
 If you have any question, please feel free to reach me out at `shangchenzhou@gmail.com`.